World Golf Village: Accommodations

 Four hotels/motels were constructed in anticipation of tourism at the center.
 The largest is the Renaissance Resort at World Golf Village, followed by the Laterra Resort & Spa.
 The Grande Villas and The Residences at World Golf Village also provide unique accommodations.

 Attractions

-One of the most popular attractions is the IMAX Theater, which plays the latest movies and documentaries in a 300-seat theater with an 80 ft-wide by six-story-high screen.
+One of the most popular attractions was the IMAX Theater, which played movies and documentaries in a 300-seat theater with an 80 ft-wide by six-story-high screen.
+The theater was closed in 2024.

 The Murray Brothers Caddyshack restaurant is located along the Walk of Champions and is owned by actor Bill Murray and his five brothers.
 Their slogan is, "Eat, Drink and Be Murray!"

 Villagio Bar and Grill and a Starbucks are located within the Renaissance Resort.
-The Fairways Café is part of the World Golf Hall of Fame and offers casual and takeout fare.
+The Fairways Café was part of the World Golf Hall of Fame and offered casual and takeout fare.

 The 31000 sqft PGA Tour Stop (now closed) was situated along the Walk of Champions, and was the largest golf store in Florida.

 Historic St. Augustine and the beaches of the Atlantic Ocean are nearby, and WGV is part of the Greater Jacksonville Metropolitan Area, with over 1 million residents.

+Demographics

+The World Golf Village CDP had a population of 22,117 at the 2020 census, up from 12,310 at the 2010 census.
+It was defined as a CDP in advance of the 2010 census.
+It is part of the Jacksonville metropolitan area.

+As of the 2020 United States census, there were 22,117 people, 7,717 households, and 6,704 families residing in the World Golf Village CDP.
+2,398 households had children under the age of 18.
+4.8% of the population were under 5 years old, 23.2% under 18 years old, and 19.5% were 65 years and over.
+The median age for the CDP was 41.4 years old.
+49.9% of the population were female.

+The racial makeup of the city is 84.9% White, 8.3% African American, 0.0% Native American, 4.2% Asian, 0.1% Pacific Islander, 7.5% from other races, and 4.9% from two or more races.
+13.5% of the population are Hispanic or Latino of any race.

+The median household income was $103,019.
+6.6% of the population lived below the poverty threshold, including 7.3% of those under 18 and 2.1% of those over 65.
+93.3% of the population 25 years and older had a high school degree or equivalent or higher and 48.7% of that same population had a bachelor's degree or higher.
+9.0% of the population were veterans.